sebranchett/old-TUDlife/_posts/2021-06-30-Learning-Machine-Learning.markdown

 Not every access point is monitored at the exact same millisecond, so I added up the total number of connections per building, in each five minute interval.
 I now had a clean dataset to work with.

-Before going any further, I set aside 20% of the data, stratified (selected proportionately) over the different buildings.
+Before going any further, I set aside 20% of the data, stratified (selected proportionately) over the different buildings and randomly selected in the time.
 This is the test set, which I’ll use at the end to test how well my models are working.
 The remaining 80% is my training set.
 This is what some of it looks like:

 ![Discover the data]({{ "/assets/2021-06-30_discover_data.png" | absolute_url }})